 One of the great benefits of using geoTribes segments is the power to add new dimensions to other segmentation schemes.
-A recent report, created as a collaboration between RDA and Review Partners, Lightspeed and Strategic Precision, provided the opportunity to use the geoTribes to get a better understanding debate surrounding changing the date of Australia Day in 2019.
+A recent report, created as a collaboration between RDA and Review Partners, Lightspeed and Strategic Precision, provided the opportunity to use the geoTribes to gain a better understanding of the debate surrounding changing the date of Australia Day.

 Within the report, “Are we there yet?
-The annual battle for changing the date of Australia Day 2019″, eight attitudinal/values segments were identified which covered the spectrum of views to the Australia Day date change.
+The annual battle for changing the date of Australia Day 2019″, eight values segments were identified which covered the spectrum of views towards the date change.
 These ranged from “Refuse Change” to “Insist on Change” and while the extreme views were polarized, the majority of responses trended towards being less passionate.
 These segments are shown on the chart below:

-When these segments are filtered through the lens of geoTribes, it reveals a detailed picture of how these divisions are manifested in the Australian population across life cycle stage and socioeconomic status (SES).
+When these segments were filtered through the lens of geoTribes, it revealed a detailed picture of how these divisions were manifested in the Australian population across life cycle stage and socioeconomic status (SES).

-- On the other hand, those most passionately in favor of the change “Insist on change” covered less of a range of segments and was clustered around those which were younger and higher SES (Crusaders and Preppies).
-This could be explained by their exposure to the debate through university culture, as well as, their personal values centering on rebelliousness, social status and preserving a public image.
+- On the other hand, those most passionately in favor of the change (“Insist on change”) covered less of a range of segments and were clustered around those which are younger and higher SES (Crusaders and Preppies).
+This could be explained by their exposure to the debate through university culture, as well as, their personal values being centred on rebelliousness, social status and preserving a public image.
 SES appeared to act as a moderator among younger segments with the lower SES Twixters and Independents being less interested in the debate.

 - These two points highlight how life cycle stage plays a key role in shaping people’s degree of passion around this issue, with some of the youngest and oldest segments holding the most extreme views.